Backyard Builder

 Phase 2: Chickens and the Great Fence Caper

 Once the tools had a home, it was time for the residents.
 We wanted chickens.
 In North Carolina, if you don’t build a coop like Fort Knox, the raccoons and foxes will treat it like an all-you-can-eat buffet.
-On February 14, 2026—nothing says romance like building a nesting box—we finished the chicken coop and the perimeter fencing.
+Around mid-February—nothing says romance like building a nesting box—we finished the chicken coop and the perimeter fencing.

 She: “I handled the planning for the garden layout and the coop placement.
 I wanted it close enough to the house to be convenient but far enough away that the... let’s call it 'farm aroma'... didn't drift into the bedroom.
 We used some resources from Self Sufficient Backyard to figure out how to integrate the coop with the garden beds.
 It’s not just about building stuff; it’s about making the yard work for you.”

 He: “The fencing was the hardest part.
 Digging post holes in NC red clay is a special kind of purgatory.
 It’s like trying to drill through sun-dried brick.
 We broke one post-hole digger and my spirit roughly three times that week.
-But seeing the birds in there, safe and sound, made the blisters worth it.”
+But seeing the birds in there, safe and sound, made the blisters worth it.
+It also helped that we finally invested in the 10 Essential Power Tools for DIY Couples Who Hate Wasting Money, which made the framing go a lot faster.”

 Phase 3: The Pergola and the Reward

-By March 20, 2026, we were finally ready for the 'pretty' part of the yard.
+By late March, we were finally ready for the 'pretty' part of the yard.
 We wanted a pergola—a place to sit and look at all the hard work while drinking a cold beer.
 But after the shed and the coop, my brain was fried.
 I couldn't handle another weekend of 'figuring it out' on the fly.

-She: “This is where I stepped in and bought TedsWoodworking.
+She: “This is where I stepped in and grabbed a massive library of blueprints.
 I was tired of him staring at a pile of lumber like it was a 3D puzzle with no instructions.
 We needed a plan that told us exactly what to do for the pergola frame.”

 He: “I’ll admit it, I was skeptical.
 16,000 plans?
 I thought it would be a mess.
 But the pergola plan was solid.
 It actually kept us from building what we now call the 'Leaning Tower of Lumber.'
-If you’ve seen our first DIY pergola build, you know we had some lessons to learn about gravity and support beams.
-Having a detailed cut list saved us at least four trips to the lumber yard.”
+If you’ve seen Our First DIY Pergola Build: Surviving the 'Leaning Tower of Lumber' and Finishing It Right, you know we had some lessons to learn about gravity and support beams.
+Having a detailed cut list from TedsWoodworking saved us at least four trips to the lumber yard.”

 The Budget Breakdown: Professional vs. DIY